-Thanks to online platforms the Board, Committees and members of municipal administrations were able to work together to complete the requirement of the Calgary Metropolitan Region Board Regulation.
-During the 2020-2021 period, the CMRB transitioned from working on the Growth and Servicing Plans in person to working through these important projects using online meeting platforms.
-Public engagements were transitioned from in-person events to website surveys and virtu open houses.
-Although these adaptations changed how the Growth & Servicing Plans were developed the CMRB was able to connect with thousands of residents and businesses through its online platform and garner hundreds of thoughtful comments.
+Thanks to online platforms the Board, Committees, and members of municipal administrations were able to work together to complete the requirements of the Calgary Metropolitan Region Board Regulation.
+During the 2020-2021 period, the Calgary Metropolitan Region Board (CMRB) transitioned from working on the Growth and Servicing Plans in person to working through these important projects using online meeting platforms.
+Public engagements were transitioned from inperson events to website surveys and virtual open houses.
+Although these adaptations changed how the Growth & Servicing Plans were developed, the CMRB was able to connect with thousands of residents and businesses through its online platform and garner hundreds of thoughtful comments.

-Due to the global pandemic, it took a little longer on than expected to complete the Plans.
-The Minister 3 of Municipal Affairs granted the CMRB a six- month extension for completion of the Growth and Servicing Plans from December 31, 2020, to З, June 1, 2021.
-During this time, the CMRB remained committed to hearing input from residents, ts businesses, stakeholders, and experts, conducting a third round of public engagement to garner feedback on the proposed Growth Plan.
-Completion of the Growth and Servicing Plans demonstrate an exceptional commitment by every member municipality to strengthening the Calgary ual Metropolitan Region. d d,
+Due to the global pandemic, it took a little longer than expected to complete the Plans.
+The Minister of Municipal Affairs granted the CMRB a sixmonth extension for completion of the Growth and Servicing Plans from December 31, 2020, to June 1, 2021.
+During this time, the CMRB remained committed to hearing input from residents, businesses, stakeholders, and experts, conducting a third round of public engagement to garner feedback on the proposed Growth Plan.

+Completion of the Growth and Servicing Plans demonstrate an exceptional commitment by every member municipality to strengthening the Calgary Metropolitan Region.